Endowments are long-term investments in UND. They benefit students, faculty, or programs year after year.

 There is a federal tax deduction for charitable contributions.
 Some states, including North Dakota, give tax credit for gifts to endowments.
 If you pay income taxes in North Dakota, you may be eligible for a 40% state tax credit.
 Consult your tax advisor to optimize tax benefits.

-A strong endowment increases the University’s ability to more readily predict one of its revenue streams, acting as a potential buffer for political or economic fluctuations.
-Because an endowed fund continues in perpetuity, an endowed gift has both an immediate and a continuing impact on the University today and in the future.
+A strong endowment increases the University’s ability to predict one of its revenue streams.
+It acts as a potential buffer for political or economic fluctuations.
+An endowed fund continues in perpetuity.
+Therefore, an endowed gift has both an immediate and a continuing impact on the University today and in the future.

 Types of Endowments

-A scholarship is used to recruit and retain students by providing financial support to fund student tuition, fees, books, and room and board.
+A scholarship recruits and retains students.
+It provides financial support to fund tuition, fees, books, and room and board.

 Chair: $2.5 million